 If your nonprofit received a grant from the Greater Chapin Community Foundation, please submit your grant report:

-Applications will be reviewed by the Community Impact Committee of Central Carolina Community Foundation.
-Final funding decisions are made by the Foundation’s Board of Trustees.
+Applications will be reviewed by the Greater Chapin Community Foundation Grants Committee of Central Carolina Community Foundation.
+Final funding decisions are made by Central Carolina Community Foundation’s Board of Trustees.